Black and White Paint by Numbers Kits — Portraits, Animals and Urban Scenes

 What Black and White Adds By Subtracting

-Abstract designs in black and white take on a graphic-design quality — splash patterns, botanical line art, bold florals stripped to silhouette.
-These work especially well as statement pieces in modern apartments and home offices.
+• Abstract designs take on a graphic-design quality: splash patterns, botanical line art, bold florals stripped to silhouette.
+These work well in modern apartments and home offices.

 Painting Black and White: Order Matters

-Start with the darkest sections.
-Black and the near-blacks anchor the composition — a portrait's hair and shadows, an animal's eye and outline, a building's silhouette.
+• Start with the darkest sections.
+Black and the near-blacks anchor the composition: a portrait's hair and shadows, an animal's eye and outline, a building's silhouette.
 Painting these first gives a visual map for everything else, and small stray strokes into adjacent dark grays read as natural variation rather than error.

 Related Collections